 Sometimes it’s just easier to know what you DON’T want than what you DO want.
 So, that’s a place to start.
 Write down all the things you don’t like and don’t want to be doing.
 People you don’t like hanging around and projects and jobs you don’t want to do and WHY.

 At least you that much.

-Be persistance in your search for clarity of your life’s purpose.
+Be persistent in your search for clarity of your life’s purpose.
 It’s easy to get frustrated about not knowing what you want to be doing with your life.
-To figure out what that feeling inside you means, that nagging disatifaction that you can’t put a name on.
-Just be persistant.
+To figure out what that feeling inside you means, that nagging dissatisfaction that you can’t put a name on.
+Just be persistent.
 You’ll figure it out if you keep trying.

 Talking to friends can be a great help as they might see in you something you don’t see yourself.
-But ulitmately, clarity of your purpose is find within you.
+But ultimately, clarity of your purpose is found within you.
 And if you have to go through 10 jobs to make a living while you work it out, good for you.
-You can of course go through life not giving “this purpose talk” a second thought.
+You can, of course, go through life not giving “this purpose talk” a second thought.
 Most people probably do.
-I just know I have to do work that gives me energy and that fulfills me.
+I just know I have to do work that gives me energy and that fulfils me.
 If you’re the same I hope this post will help you along.

 Make sure you grab my Clarity & Structure workbook below.